Termination of Parental Rights Lawyer in Houston, TX

 - You are the managing conservator of the child in an affidavit of relinquishment or have been given consent to adopt the child

 - You have lived with the child and the child’s parent or guardian for at least six months and the child’s parents or guardian has passed.

 Not only can the mentioned individuals file to terminate parental rights, but certain agencies and representatives may as well.
-Some of these agencies and representatives include the guardian of the child’s estate, a licensed child-placing agency, a governmental entity and the Department of Family and Protective Services.
+Some of these agencies and representatives include the guardian of the child’s estate, a licensed child-placing agency, a governmental entity, and the Department of Family and Protective Services.

 Termination of parental rights can be done in one of two ways: involuntary and voluntary.
 The most common way to terminate a parent’s rights is through voluntary relinquishment.
-As the name implies, this is done when a parent voluntary gives up their rights to the child.
+As the name implies, this is done when a parent voluntarily gives up their rights to the child.

 Before a parent is able to terminate their parental rights voluntarily, the court will want to know why they are doing so.
 The most common situations where a parent would relinquish their rights include:

 - They wish to terminate their financial obligation to the child

 - They found they are not the biological parent

 - One parent wishes to have the other parent out of the child’s life

 The court is cautious in situations where parents want to terminate their rights because of financial obligations or because they do not want the other parent in the child’s life.
 These situations may be common, but they are typically not sufficient enough for the court to grant termination.
 Regardless, you should retain legal counsel if you plan to terminate your parental rights voluntarily.